 WeRNative Ambassador: (2017 – 2019)

-As an Ambassador, I help create positive change in my community by promoting positive health behaviors, hosting outreach and awareness events, and represented We R Native at youth conferences.
+As an Ambassador, I helped create positive change in my community by promoting positive health behaviors, hosting outreach and awareness events, and represented We R Native at youth conferences.

 Mvnettvlke Onaya (Youth Visionary) Award: (2016)